 What kind of insurance do I need to rent a car in Mexico?

-I have been talking to several car rentals and tried different kinds of car insurance myself.
+I have been talking to several car rentals and tried different kinds of rental car insurance myself.
 I never need to use it luckily but I understood how it works.

 This is what you need to know: